xuanyuw/miRNA_overlap_AD_PD.github.io/index.md

 <details>
 <summary><b>Parkinson's</b></summary>
 Parkinson's disease is a progress nervous system disorder that impacts movement.
 There are a myriad of symptoms that constitute PD, including a tremor (trembling) in a limb like a hand or fingers, slowed movement, rigid muscles, and impaired posture and balance.
-PD is also sometimes accompanies by other complications, like cognitive issues (trouble thinking, dementia), emotional changes (like depression), swallowing, chewing, and eating problems, among others.
+PD is also sometimes accompanied by other complications, like cognitive issues (trouble thinking, dementia), emotional changes (like depression), swallowing, chewing, and eating problems, among others.
 The principal risk factor of PD is age; PD usually develops in people age 60 or older.
 Other risk factors include family history and sex (men are more likely to develop it than women).
 As of now, there are no known cures or even prevention methods for Parkinson's.
 However, there are medications that can ease the symptoms, as well as surgeries that can regulate parts of the brain to improve symptoms.
 [4]
 <br>
 </details>
 </details>